Evan Blecher, PhD

-Jamie F. Chriqui, PhD, MHS, is a Senior Research Scientist in the Health Policy Center within the Institute for Health Research and Policy at the University of Illinois at Chicago.
-She has over 23 years’ experience conducting public health policy research and analysis, with an emphasis on tobacco control, substance abuse, obesity, and other chronic disease-related issues.
-Her research focuses on examining the impact of public health policies on community, school, and individual outcomes.
+Jamie F. Chriqui is a Senior Research Scientist at the Health Policy Center within the Institute for Health Research and Policy at the University of Illinois at Chicago.
+She has over 23 years of experience conducting public health policy research and analysis, with an emphasis on tobacco control, substance abuse, obesity, and other chronic disease-related issues.
+Her current research focuses on examining the impact of public health policies on community, school, and individual outcomes.

-She holds a BA in Political Science from Barnard College, Columbia University; an MHS in Health Policy from the Johns Hopkins University School of Hygiene and Public Health; and a PhD in Policy Sciences (Health Policy concentration) from the University of Maryland, Baltimore County.
+She holds a Bachelor of Arts in political science from Barnard College, Columbia University; an Master of Health Science in health policy from the Johns Hopkins University School of Hygiene and Public Health; and a Ph.D. in policy sciences (health policy concentration) from the University of Maryland, Baltimore County.